KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

 # Setup Guide

+## Booting into Installation

-1. Download the Arch Linux iso from [here](https://archlinux.org/download/) and write it to a usb.
+* Download the Arch Linux iso from [here](https://archlinux.org/download/) and write it to a usb.
 It is as simple as using `cp` from the command line:

     ```
     cp path/to/archlinux.iso /dev/sdx